Summers County, West Virginia

 - 2005 - Camp Creek State Park is established, offering recreational activities and camping opportunities.

-This timeline provides a condensed summary of the historical journey of Summers County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Summers County, West Virginia.